malkab/Docker-PostGIS/docker-tags/holistic_hornet/020_production/README.md

 ## User Mapping

-The internal **postgres** user, which runs the server (root can't do that), UID and GID are fixed to 1000:1000 and this is hard to change.
-To run the **psql**, the image defines UID/GID from 1000 to 1004 for Linux and 500:504 for Mac.
-The user can be selected with env vars **POSTGRESUSERID** and **POSTGRESGROUPID**.
+For the internal **postgres** user, which runs the server (root can't do that), UID and GID are fixed to 1000:1000 and this is not configurable.
+To run **psql** sessions (there is a **run_psql.sh** script available to launch them automatically), the image defines UID/GID from 1000 to 1004 for Linux and 500:504 for Mac.
+The user can be selected with the standard **--user UID:GID** Docker's switch .

 ## Script Database Initialization